Foundation Models for Trajectory Planning in Autonomous Driving: A Review of Progress and Open Challenges: Foundation Models Tailored for Trajectory Planning

 \subsection{How to Fine-tune an \gls{FM} for Trajectory Planning}

-\textbf{Data Curation.} The structure of the data to be curated while adapting an \gls{FM} for trajectory planning depends primarily on the desired use case of the model, as illustrated in \cref{fig:designdecisions}(a).
-The dataset for trajectory planning would simply comprise the pairs of observations and the trajectory, i.e., $(\Observation, \Prediction)$.
+\textbf{Data Curation.} The structure of the data to be curated while adapting an \gls{FM} for trajectory planning depends primarily on the desired use case of the model, as illustrated in \cref{fig:designdecisions}(a). \begin{compactitem} \item \textit{Driving Dataset.} The dataset for trajectory planning would simply comprise the pairs of observations and the trajectory, i.e., $(\Observation, \Prediction)$.
 As aforementioned, the observations ($\Observation$) typically include a subset of the sensor data, the ego status, and an indicator of the route.
-For complex situations where reasoning is crucial, one might be interested in exploiting the \gls{CoT} reasoning ability of \glspl{FM} for enhanced understanding of the scene.
+An example of this form of dataset is nuScenes~\citep{nuscenes}, including multi-view camera, radar and lidar data as sensor input, and future ego positions as the trajectory target. \item \textit{Driving Dataset with CoT Reasoning.} For complex situations where reasoning is crucial, one might be interested in exploiting the \gls{CoT} reasoning ability of \glspl{FM} for enhanced understanding of the scene.
 To enable that, each tuple in the driving dataset is extended by $\textoutput$ (the text to enforce \gls{CoT} reasoning) leading to the dataset consisting of tuples $(\Observation, \textoutput, \Prediction)$.
-However, as for the \gls{CoT} as the initial trajectory planning $\InitialPrediction$, a dataset might not be curated and stored in advance, instead it is generated by the model.
-These driving datasets could also include a typically fixed input prompt $\textinput$, such as the example in \cref{fig:howfmshelp}(b) with $\textinput=$\textit{``Plan the trajectory''}.
-Although this resulting driving dataset can be used for trajectory planning, additional tuples are needed to account for the language or action interaction capabilities, depending on the use case.
-Specifically, for the language interaction capability, the dataset is generally extended with new tuples, $(\Observation, \textinput, \textoutput)$ where $\textinput$, $\textoutput$ is the question-answer pair grounding on $\Observation$.
-If the model is expected to generate a trajectory, while answering the question, then such tuples include $\Prediction$, i.e., $(\Observation, \textinput, \textoutput, \Prediction)$, in which case the answer $\textoutput$ could serve as \gls{CoT} reasoning.
+An example dataset with textual descriptions that can be used as \gls{CoT} reasoning is BDD-X~\citep{bddx}.
+When CoT is performed using an initial trajectory $\InitialPrediction$, a dataset might not be curated and stored in advance, and instead it is generated by the model.
+These driving datasets could also include a typically fixed input prompt $\textinput$, such as the example in \cref{fig:howfmshelp}(b) with $\textinput=$\textit{``Plan the trajectory''}. \item \textit{Language Interaction Capability.} Although this resulting driving dataset can be used for trajectory planning, additional tuples are needed to account for the language or action interaction capabilities, depending on the use case.
+Specifically, for the language interaction capability, the dataset is extended with new tuples, $(\Observation, \textinput, \textoutput)$ where $\textinput$, $\textoutput$ is the question-answer pair grounding on $\Observation$.
+An example dataset with language interaction is the Chat-B2D dataset used by Orion~\citep{ORION}. \item \textit{Action Interaction Capability.} If the model is expected to generate a trajectory, while answering the question, then such tuples include $\Prediction$, i.e., $(\Observation, \textinput, \textoutput, \Prediction)$, in which case the answer $\textoutput$ could serve as \gls{CoT} reasoning.
 As for the action interaction capability, the model is expected to consider the user instruction for trajectory planning.
 Accordingly, the data tuples typically follow $(\Observation, \textinput, \Prediction)$, such that $\textinput$ is the user instruction and $\Prediction$ is the trajectory corresponding to $\textinput$.
+An example dataset with language and action interaction is the SimLingo dataset~\citep{SimLingo}.
 Again, optionally, $\textoutput$ can be included for \gls{CoT} reasoning during instruction following.
-We further discuss the different choices of the \gls{CoT} reasoning in \cref{subsec:trajplanningonly} and the datasets designed to include additional capabilities in \cref{subsec:additionalcapabilities}.
+We further discuss the different choices of the \gls{CoT} reasoning in \cref{subsec:trajplanningonly} and the datasets designed to include additional capabilities in \cref{subsec:additionalcapabilities}. \end{compactitem}